passthings/FilDeep/README.md

-The code and data will be made open source in the near future.
+The code and data will be made open source in the near future.aa